rjw245/arduinoMorseCode/README.md

 "serialcom.py" contains the necessary functionality to send serial commands to the Arduino to turn its LED on and off.

-"morse.py" uses the serialcom.py library to emulate morse code on the Arduino.
+"morse.py" uses the serialcom.py library to bleep morse code on the Arduino.

 "arduinoMorseCode.ino" is the code that runs on the Arduino.
 The LED pin is 7 by default, but can be changed easily at the top of the code.